Tz database: Data stored for each zone

-For each time zone that has multiple offsets (usually due to daylight saving time), the tz database records the exact moment of transition.
+For each timezone that has multiple offsets (usually due to daylight saving time), the tz database records the exact moment of transition.
 The format can accommodate changes in the dates and times of transitions as well.
 Zones may have historical rule changes going back many decades (as shown in the example above).

 Zone.tab

 The file zone.tab is in the public domain and lists the zones.
 Columns and row sorting are described in the comments of the file, as follows: